Lobbyra/miniweb/README.md

+This project is a part of the IOT project of 42.
+This is a small web server to test deployments.

 To build the project you need python3, python3-venv, pip and of course flask.

 The image is currently pushed there : https://hub.docker.com/repository/docker/lobbyra/miniweb/general